-Professor Chang is the Acting Director of NICM Health Research Institute.
+Professor Chang is the Director of NICM Health Research Institute.
 He also leads the Healthy Hearts Research Program at the Institute.
 Professor Chang originally trained in medicine and later finished his postgraduate research training in pharmacology.
 His research interests include clinical and preclinical studies of herbal medicine, yoga, and tai chi for the treatment of cardiovascular disease, diabetes, metabolic disease and dementia.

 Professor Li commenced his role as pharmacology team leader at NICM Health Research Institute in late 2012.
 During the last five years he has directed several funded research projects, coordinated three courses, including master of Chinese herbal medicine by course work, and supervised Masters and PhD by research with 20 PhD and five Master completions.